Dominic Cummings calls for ‘weirdos’ to apply for Downing Street jobs

 Under “seismic” changes being planned by Number 10, she also said that civil servants are “woefully unprepared” for sweeping reforms that Mr Johnson is keen to push through.

-Dave Penman, general secretary of the FDA union, warned that it is unclear how the new recruits would be selected or what their roles would be.
+The General Secretary of the FDA union Dave Penman said Mr Cummings had not clarified how new recruits would be selected or what their role within government would be.

-“Civil servants are recruited on merit, not patronage – a critical principle if they are to provide the best impartial advice to ministers,” Mr Penman added.
+He told BBC Radio 4’s Today programme: “The civil service is recruited on merit, it’s a really fundamental principle.

+“You are employed in the civil service because of what you can do, not what you believe.